PedroGruvhagen/Notepadplusplus-MacOS/README.md

-# Notepad++ for macOS (Unofficial)
+# Notepad++ for macOS (Unofficial PORT)

-A native macOS implementation of the beloved Notepad++ text editor, built with Swift and SwiftUI, optimized for Apple Silicon.
+A DIRECT PORT of Notepad++ ARM version to macOS, built with Swift and SwiftUI, optimized for Apple Silicon.

 ## 🎯 Project Goal

-Bring the power and simplicity of Notepad++ to macOS users with a fully native experience that runs seamlessly on Apple Silicon (M1/M2/M3) Macs.
+PORT the exact functionality of Notepad++ Windows ARM version to macOS with a fully native experience that runs seamlessly on Apple Silicon (M1/M2/M3) Macs.

+**THIS IS A PORT**: We are directly porting features, settings, and behaviors from the original Notepad++ source code, not creating a "similar" or "inspired by" application.

 ## 🙏 Attribution

-This project is **inspired by [Notepad++](https://notepad-plus-plus.org/)**, the fantastic open-source text editor created by Don Ho.
+This project is a **DIRECT PORT of [Notepad++](https://notepad-plus-plus.org/)** to macOS, the fantastic open-source text editor created by Don Ho.
 We have tremendous respect for the original project and its community.

 - **Original Notepad++**: [GitHub](https://github.com/notepad-plus-plus/notepad-plus-plus) | [Website](https://notepad-plus-plus.org/)
 - **Original License**: GPL v3
 - **Original Author**: Don Ho and contributors

-**Important**: This is an independent implementation and is NOT officially affiliated with or endorsed by Notepad++ unless explicitly stated.
+**Important**: This is an independent PORT of Notepad++ to macOS and is NOT officially affiliated with or endorsed by Notepad++ unless explicitly stated.
+We are porting the exact features and functionality from the original source code.

 ## 📝 Letter to Notepad++ Team